myclonelife/exosphere/README.md

 with unparalleled efficiency and fun.

 Business owners benefit from
-faster innovation,
+faster innovation and
-seamless scaling of ideas into production-grade solutions, at lower total cost.
+seamless scaling of ideas into production-grade solutions at lower total cost.
 Developers benefit from
 pain-free micro-services,